Zasilkovna/magento2/README.md

 ### Installation

-Installation and registration of the module is done by CLI utility, which is part of Magento 2.
+Installation and registration of the module are done by CLI utility, which is part of Magento 2.
 This utility is available in Magento installation directory as "/bin/magento".

 - copy directory 'Packetery' to directory: `/app/code`
 - enable module using CLI utility: `bin/magento module:enable Packetery_Checkout --clear-static-content`